andreivisan/andreivisan.github.io/_posts/2015-10-11-coordinatorlayout-and-floatingactionbutton.md

 </android.support.design.widget.CoordinatorLayout>
 ```

-As you can see above we have used the CoordinatorLayout as the main layout and we placed inside the RecyclerView which will hold the list of cards representing the list of books as well as the FAB(Floating Action Button).
+As you can see above we have used the CoordinatorLayout as the main layout in which I placed the RecyclerView which will hold the list of cards representing the list of books as well as the FAB(Floating Action Button).
 Next we will create the item view representing each card in the list of books.
-For this we need to create a new xml view that I called item.xml.
+For this we need to create a new xml view which I called item.xml.

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"